Backward countryside, forward-looking state

 What to do with rural Illinois—poorer, older, less educated and more ill than Illinois in general—has vexed policy-makers and politicians for decades.
-My solution was to write about it, often.
 Here the topic I health care, but it could be schools or roads or factories or small towns.

 There are whole counties in rural Illinois that boast not a single resident physician.
 The doctor shortage reduces not only the life expectancies of our country cousins but their economic prospects as well; a BMW mechanic living in Carmi, for example, is as redundant as a camel driver in Nome.